-Public transport takes people to almost every place in the Bernese Oberland.
+Public transport takes visitors to almost every place in the Bernese Oberland.
 Many peaks can be visited easily.
-There are countless cable cars, funiculars, gondolas and cogwheel trains ready to take you up in high Alpine scenery.
+There are countless cable cars, funiculars, gondolas and cogwheel trains ready to take you up to high-alpine scenery.

 TOWNS IN THIS REGION